 The new proposals mean those who had not had a payment deferral yet may be eligible to receive two payment deferrals of up to six months.
 Slightly different guidance was issued for those who have already taken up a payment holiday.
 In these circumstances, individuals are eligible for a repayment hiatus for three months.

 Customers have until the 31st January 2021 to request such a payment holiday.
-This in itself, will bring relief to many during the Christmas period.
+This, in itself, will bring relief to many during the Christmas period.
 The measures also include that a payment holiday would not count on a borrower’s credit file.
-However, potential future lenders may be able to take the information into consideration when making lending decisions.
+However, potential future lenders may be able to consider the information when making lending decisions.

 For those with guarantor loans, both borrowers and guarantors, this means that loans will not be considered to be in arrears during this period.
-Lenders will not pursue guarantors but they are likely to make them aware of the deferral as guarantors remain potentially liable for the loan in the future.
+As a result, lenders will not pursue guarantors, but they are likely to make them aware of the deferral as guarantors remain potentially liable for the loan in the future.

 Guarantor Loan Mis-selling – The Borrower